 Heat some olive oil in a pan and gently fry the mince.
 Stir in the rice, carrot and sprouts allowing the ricer to soak up the juices and the vegetables to soften

-Once it is all cooked, please remove it from heat and cool before serving.
+Once it is all cooked, please remove it from the heat and cool it before serving.

 Missy and Roxy give this five stars

 Christmas Dinner For Dogs Recipe No 2

 This recipe is ideal for a medium dog and contains around half the recommended calories.
 The receipt contains 10g of fat and 88g of carbs

 Like all recipes I have made, Missy and Roxy are straightforward to do.
 Mix them all up, place them in a bowl, and watch your dogs woof it down.

 Finally, don’t forget to check out what foods are safe for your dog this Christmas.

 Thank you for reading.
 You may also like